 - Taping odd-sized documents to standard paper

-- Re-assembly of your documents after they are scanned
+- Re-assembly of your documents after scanning them

 - Any other service you might need

-Prep work factors into the end-cost of your project- by determining what work is required and what services you would like the document scanning company to provide up front, you can eliminate the chance of your project cost creeping due to unforeseen prep work and additional cost.
-We will discuss some things your company can do to eliminate some of these costs in our discussion of the lead-time of your project later on in this document.
+Prep work factors into the end cost of your project.
+By determining what work is required and what services you would like the document scanning company to provide upfront, you can eliminate the chance of your project cost creeping up due to unforeseen prep work and additional costs.
+We will discuss some things your company can do to eliminate some of these costs in our discussion of the lead time of your project later on in this document.

 Do You Have Lots of Documents to Scan?

-The price of your scanning project is going to change according to the amount of documents that need to be scanned.
+The price of your scanning project is going to change according to the amount of documents that you have to scan.
 Document scanning companies usually offer volume discounts based on the size of the project.

 Where Do You Want to Have the Project Completed?

-That doesn’t mean that sending your documents off-site to be scanned isn’t secure- the scanning company can provide secure, lockable containers, or you can provide your own containers and give the company access at their facility.
+That doesn’t mean that sending your documents off-site for scanning isn’t secure.
+The scanning company can provide secure, lockable containers, or you can provide your containers and give the company access to their facility.
 Dropping off or sending your documents to the scanning company directly will result in significant savings over onsite scanning.

 When Do You Want to Have the Project Completed?

-In most cases, you should be able to access your digitally scanned documents very quickly- sometimes on the day that they’re scanned- but that hinges on the type of digital storage and document management system you have in place.
+In most cases, you should be able to access your digitally scanned documents very quickly.
+Sometimes on the day that they’re scanned.
+However, that hinges on the type of digital storage and document management system you have in place.

 - Straighten out any folds in pages.
 Any information in a folded section will not be scanned, so it’s critical to ensure that all parts of each page are visible.
 You should also straighten out bent corners.

 - Arrange all documents in the order that you plan to have them scanned in to streamline the process and make the entire conversion go a little faster.
-Making a plan ahead of time is a lot easier than trying to do it after you start your scanning project- and it will help with the indexing of your digital files too.
+Making a plan ahead of time is a lot easier than trying to do it after you start your scanning project.
+It will help with the indexing of your digital files too.

 Once your documents are scanned, you need a way to access them and store them.
 Before the tremendous growth of online storage, converted documents were stored on disks, servers, or external hard drives.

-Today, companies utilize Document Management Systems, or DMS, which make the documents easier to find, and gives the ability to manage who has access to particular information.
+Today, companies utilize Document Management Systems, or DMS, which make the documents easier to find, and give the ability to manage who has access to particular information.

-An DMS provides improved workflow of information throughout an entire organization.
-DMS are traditionally a software platform that acts as a portal for all the documents in an organization.
-Electronic document management can be purchased as software and used on a company server or used as a “software service” with cloud computing.
+A DMS provides an improved workflow of information throughout an entire organization.
+DMS is traditionally a software platform that acts as a portal for all the documents in an organization.
+Electronic document management can be purchased as software and used on a company server or as a “software service” with cloud computing.

 Reduction of Labor Costs

-An DMS reduces the labor required to manage and handle the documents.
+A DMS reduces the labor required to manage and handle the documents.
 All scanned documents are available to every employee on their computer instantly, and finding a document takes seconds with a simple keyword search.
-This reduces the labor costs associated with tracking a file down in an on-site file storage room, which quickly recoups the cost of implementing this system through improved efficiency and reduced labor costs.
+This reduces the labor costs associated with tracking a file down in an on-site file storage room.
+It quickly recoups the cost of implementing this system through improved efficiency and reduced labor costs.

-An DMS allows for the quick retrieval of all required documents if subpoenaed- digital documents are aged and marked for destruction when they reach the end of their lifespan.
+A DMS allows for the quick retrieval of all required documents if subpoenaed.
+Digital documents are aged and marked for destruction when they reach the end of their lifespan.
 It also includes security procedures and the ability to set access to a user level.
-Employees can only get access to what they need for their job and mass downloads are strictly controlled.
+Employees can only get access to what they need for their job and there are strict controls on mass downloads.

 No more Onsite Document Management Problems & Remote Access To Your Documents

 Using document scanning for company records to a DMS reduces or eliminates the need for onsite storage space.
-Company documents and records are also easier to share for employees that are working remotely or are constantly on the road.
-Everything they might need is available in real time.
+Company documents and records are also easier to share for employees who are working remotely or are constantly on the road.
+Everything they might need is available in real-time.